thomashope/thomashope_xyz/src/2022/mpb-not-working.md

 ## Other Trivia

 If you know what instanced rendering is, you may be wondering if `MaterialPropertyBlock`s are related to that.
-The answer is yes, they are related, and `MaterialPropertyBlock`s are compatible with instancing, but instancing is disabled by default and has to be explicitly enabled per material.
+The answer is yes, they are related.
+However although `MaterialPropertyBlock`s are compatible with instancing, instancing is disabled by default and has to be explicitly enabled per material.

 ![Screenshot of Enable GPU Instancing checkbox in the material inspector](/2022/mpb-not-working/enable-gpu-instancing.png)